Green Jade

-The Green Jade is a crane vessel built to support the offshore wind industry.
+Green Jade is a crane vessel built to support the offshore wind industry.

 Design

-Green Jade is 216.5m long, 49m wide.
-Its main crane capacity is 4,000 tonnes.
+Green Jade is 216.5 m long, 49 m wide.
+Its main crane capacity is 4000 t.
 Crew accommodations are for up to 160.
 The main crane was made by Huisman Equipment.

 Naming

 Green Jade is named after Yu Shan, the tallest mountain in Taiwan.

 History

 Green Jade was built at CSBC Corporation, Taiwan's Kaohsiung yard.
 First steel was cut in September 2020 and the keel was laid in March 2021.

 Green Jades launching in April 2022 was attended by Taiwanese Premier Su Tseng-chang.
 At the time of its launching it was the second largest vessel of its kind in the world.
 Green Jade is owned by CSBC-DEME Wind Engineering Co.

 Green Jade was involved in the installation of the Hai Long offshore wind farm.

-In 2024 multinational Wartsila entered into an operating agreement for the Green Jade with its owners.
+In 2024 multinational Wärtsilä entered into an operating agreement for the Green Jade with its owners.